Can the Polls Predict if Trump or Biden Will Win?

 President Donald Trump isn’t doing as well recently in national polls, and some Republicans are very worried that he could lose his bid for re-election.
 Will Joe Biden win, or are the polls wrong?

-Cahaly understood that many of Trump’s voters didn’t want to answer the polls in fear of their jobs and lives.
+Cahaly understood that many of Trump’s voters didn’t want to answer the polls for fear of their jobs and lives.
 He added questions to his surveys that would reveal this group of voters.

 Polls have always been unreliable predictors of elections, especially when they are performed before the official campaigning starts.
 In July of 1988, for example, Michael Dukakis had a solid 17% lead over then-candidate George H. W. Bush in a Newsweek/Gallup poll.
 As history records, Bush came out ahead.

-Only a few weeks before the 1980 election, the incumbent President Jimmy Carter was ahead of then-candidate Ronald Reagan.
-But after the debates, Reagan won with a huge margin.
+Only a few weeks before the 1980 election, incumbent President Jimmy Carter was ahead of then-candidate Ronald Reagan.
+But after the debates, Reagan won by a huge margin.